giovannizappella/giovannizappella.github.io/_pages/about.md

 Short bio
 ---

-I am a Senior Machine Learning Scientist working in the long-term science team creating new solutions for [AWS SageMaker](https://aws.amazon.com/de/sagemaker/).
+I am a Senior Machine Learning Scientist working on creating new solutions for [AWS SageMaker](https://aws.amazon.com/de/sagemaker/) and managing a team of scientists doing research on Continual Learning.
+I also organize the [AutoML Seminars](https://automl-seminars.github.io/) in collaboration with [Aaron Kelin](https://aaronkl.github.io/), [Arber Zela](https://ml.informatik.uni-freiburg.de/profile/zela/) and [Jovita Lukasik](https://www.uni-mannheim.de/dws/people/researchers/phd-students/jovita-lukasik/) with the support of the ELLIS units Berlin and Freiburg.

-Prior to that, I worked on exporation/exploitation methods for recommendation systems.
+Previously I worked on exporation/exploitation methods for recommendation systems.
 Those solutions were deployed in several experiences within Amazon Music, most notably the ranking of content on the homepage and the selection of playable entities based on customers' queries for the Alexa experience.